cdl-geneseo/geneseo-dictionary/D/Deal.md

 # Deal

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Deal

 Created by  Unknown User (bli2), last modified on Sep 21, 2008

 VB: To get over it; &quot;So she dumped you.
 Deal, there are other babes.&quot; Probable clipping of ''Deal with it''.
 F94 deal (VB) - No change Source: Dictionary of Geneseo English, Fall 1998 Simmington Deal (VB): to divy something up, such as the playing cards before a card game; short for &quot;deal with it&quot;; to sell drugs.
 Definition of approximately 42% of those surveyed.
 (F06) Deal (NN): the problem, story, situation, plan, agreement.
 Definition of approximately 35% of those surveyed.
 (F06) Unknown by approximately 14% of those surveyed.
 (F06) Simmington, D. McGiveron